Ideal transition systems: Preliminaries

 \subsection{More on initial ideals}

 We continue the setup of the previous section.
 There are a few additional properties of initial ideals that will be of use later.
-To begin, we recall a few basic facts included in \cite[Prop.~2.4]{MP2022}:
+To begin, we recall a few basic facts derived in \cite{MP2022}.